SirWaffle/Hallucinator/README.md

 ## Advanced options

-To view the available options, use "-h".
+To view the available options, use "-h"

 ```sh
 python generate.py -h